Lilla-Kavecsanszki/order-easy/README.md

 - Inputs are separated by commas
 - 4 values are required
-- The 4th value, the par level, needs to be an integer so that the program can use it for calculations later on
+- The fourth value, the par level, needs to be an integer so that the program can use it for calculations later on

 ![Invalid input for option2](readme-images/invalid_option2_input.png "Invalid input for option2")